Throwback: Alizeh Shah gives flying kiss in bold dress - BOL News

 Throwback: Alizeh Shah gives flying kiss in bold dress

-Alizeh Shah is a Gorgeous Pakistani actress and Tiktoker.
+Alizeh Shah is a Popular Pakistani actress and Tiktoker.
 Her performance as Palwasha in Ishq Tamasha earned her the Hum Award for Best Television Sensation.
 She has 3.7M followers on her instagram account.

 The Ehd-e-Wafa star came under fire after her wardrobe malfunction during an onstage performance with Ali Zafar at the Hum Style Awards 2021.